-The last few decades mark rapid industrialization and urbanization around the world.
 With that, the demand for energy, transportation, and infrastructure development has skyrocketed.
-A number of studies have shown the detrimental effects of air pollution on human health and well-being.
+Several studies have shown the detrimental effects of air pollution on human health and well-being.
 Among all the air pollutants, particulate matter (PM) pollution is of particular concern.
 Particulate matter (PM) is further classified into PM2.5 and PM10, based upon their particle diameter.
 However, various researches have shown that we still do not have enough PM2.5 and PM10 monitors to create a representative picture of PM pollution.

-Due to their very small size, they can penetrate deep into the lungs and can also mix with the bloodstream.
+Due to their tiny size, they can penetrate deep into the lungs and mix with the bloodstream.
 Chronic exposure to such a high level of particulate matter concentration is conducive to various cardiovascular and pulmonary diseases.
-The number of PM2.5 and PM10 monitors has increased in the past few years to accurately monitor particulate concentration.
-If you want to read more about what is particulate matter? you can read more in our knowledge bank section.
+Therefore, the number of PM2.5 and PM10 monitors has increased in the past few years to monitor particulate concentration accurately.
+You can read more about particulate matter in the knowledge bank section.

 WHY MONITOR PM2.5 AND PM10?

-You must have encountered this question about why we specifically monitor PM2.5 and PM10.
-In order to understand that, first we must address what is particulate matter and how it is measured.
-According to USEPA, particulate matter (or commonly referred to as PM), is a mixture of solid particles and liquid droplets found in the air.
-Some particles like dust and dirt are clearly visible with the naked eye and some are so small that they can only be observed with a microscope.
+You must have encountered this question about why we precisely monitor PM2.5 and PM10.
+To understand that, first, we must address what particulate matter is and how it is measured.
+According to USEPA, particulate matter (commonly referred to as PM) is a mixture of solid particles and liquid droplets found in the air.
+Some particles like dust and dirt are visible to the naked eye, and some are so small that one can only observe with a microscope.
 Together they are responsible for all the particulate pollution that we experience every day.
-The health effects of microscopic particulate matter (PM) depends upon their particle diameter and that’s why they are further classified as PM2.5 and PM10.
+The health effects of microscopic particulate matter (PM) depend upon their particle diameter, and that’s why monitoring different particle sizes like PM2.5 and PM10 becomes critical.

-Secondary PM can be indirectly generated by complex reactions with other pollutants such as sulfur dioxide and nitrogen oxides, present abundantly in the atmosphere.
-Construction and mining activities, unpaved roads, account for dust and particulate pollution.
-Dust monitoring at such sites is crucial to quantify the source contribution and PM size distribution.
+Secondary complex reactions with other pollutants such as sulfur dioxide and nitrogen oxides, present abundantly, also generates PM indirectly.
+In addition, construction and mining activities, unpaved roads account for dust and particulate pollution.
+Therefore, dust monitoring at such sites is crucial to quantify the source contribution and PM size distribution.